altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Avoid rehashing of all pivs when logging out and logging in within the same app run.
 - In query selector, when selected tags go up, remove them from below.
 - Performance of query: avoid double round trip for first draw of uploadedView.
 - Fix intermittent issue with queryOrganizedIds.